chipallen2/angularjs-to-angular/README.md

 npm install
 ```

-## Testing the Tool ##
-* Run > `npm run components`
-    * This will convert the test component files under tests/data/ and output to upgrade/
-* Run > `npm run services`
-    * This will convert the test service files under tests/data/ and output to upgrade/
-* Run > `npm run serviceSpecs`
-    * This will convert the test service spec files under tests/data/ and output to upgrade/
-* Run > `npm run templates`
-    * This will convert the test template files under tests/data/ and output to upgrade/
-* Run > `npm test`
-    * Executes the unit tests using AvaJS

-## Running Real Code ##
+### 2 - Link this project to your AngularJS app ###
-You will make an npm link from the cli folder to your project.
-Then run the CLI commands on the files you want.
-Files are written to the upgrade directory.
+You will make an npm link from the cli folder to your angular.js project.

 ```
 cd angularjs-to-angular
 npm link
-cd <TO YOUR APPLICATION DIRECTORY>
+cd <TO YOUR ANGULAR.JS APP DIRECTORY>
 npm link angularjs-to-angular
-./node_modules/.bin/angularjs-to-angular -c="src/**/*.component.ts"
 ```

-Your new source code will be under the upgrade directory.
+Now in your angular.js app run commands and your new source code will be available the upgrade directory.

+Example:

+`./node_modules/.bin/angularjs-to-angular -c="src/**/*.component.ts"`

-## How to develop with this script ##
+## How It Works ##
 The entry point of the script is under src/index.js where it will take commandline arguments that will accept blobs for component, service, service spec and template conversions.

-Each specific tool can be found under src/tools/ file.
+Each specific tool can be found under a `src/tools/proces-[****].js` file.

 ### Components ###
 **src/tools/process-components.js**